-1.2 Design and approval of programmes of studies
+1.2 Design and approval of study programmes

-Institutions are expected to have procedures for designing and approving their programmes of studies.
-The programmes of studies should be designed so to meet the objectives set for them, including expected learning outcomes.
-The qualifications resulting from a programme/curriculum should be clearly identified, communicated and correspond to the appropriate level of the National Qualifications Framework for higher education and, consequently, to be in line with the qualifications framework of the European Higher Education Area.
+Institutions are expected to have procedures for designing and approving their study programmes.
+The curricula should be designed so to meet the objectives set for them, including expected learning outcomes.
+The qualifications resulting from a programme should be clearly identified, communicated and correspond to the appropriate level of the National Qualifications Framework for higher education and, consequently, to be in line with the qualifications framework of the European Higher Education Area.